Fidhasainabs/Fidha-sainab-s-task-1/README.md

-interface used-google colab
+Interface used-google colab.
-used libraries pandas,numpy,matplotlib,seaborn
+Used libraries pandas,numpy,matplotlib,seaborn.
-explores the dataset (used-titanic csv file) missing values were appropriatedusing numpy and sklearn.impute label encoding for ordinal data with pandas and sklearn improved perfomance for ml models using standardization outlier removed and visualization (seaborn) iqr method adopted
+Explored the dataset (used-titanic csv file).
+Missing values were appropriated using numpy and sklearn.impute.
+Label encoding for ordinal data with pandas and sklearn.
+Improved perfomance for ml models using standardization.
+Outlier removed and visualization (seaborn). iqr method adopted.